How do you decide which tent will be best for your trip?

-Double-wall tents have three parts: (1) an inner tent with a waterproof floor and non-waterproof roof, (2) a waterproof outer tent rain fly, and (3) poles.
-Double-wall tents come in three varieties, Self supporting or Freestanding or Tunnel tents.
+Double-wall tents have three parts: (1) an inner tent with a waterproof floor and a non-waterproof roof, (2) a waterproof outer tent rainfly, and (3) poles.
+Double-wall tents come in three varieties, Self-supporting or Freestanding or Tunnel tents.
 This combination works very well.
 This is in our opinion the most suited for motorcycle use.
 With waterproof-breathable fabrics like Gore-Tex, single-wall tents came into being.
 These are even more lightweight and also more expensive.
 If not designed properly, single-wall backpacking tents can have more condensation problems.

-These tents also comes in: Front entrance, side entrance and both side entrances.
+These tents also come in: Front entrance, side entrance, and both side entrances.

 * 4-season: all-weather backpacking tents for the heaviest snow and rain, the fiercest winds, winter backpacking or mountaineering.

 * 3-season: suitable for the worst weather of spring, summer, and fall